 Kohei Uchimura, Gymnastics

-Widely regarded as the best male gymnast of all time, Japan’s Kohei Uchimura is vying to make his fourth — and almost definitely final — Olympic squad.
+Widely regarded as the best male gymnast of all time, Japan’s Kohei Uchimura qualified for his fourth — and almost certainly final — Olympic squad.
 Uchimura is the only gymnast (male or female) to win back-to-back Olympic all-around titles, but instead of pursing a team or all-around berth this time around, Uchimura has said he will focus on competing individually on high bar.

 Ueno Yukiko, Softball

 Ueno became a legend of Japanese softball when she pitched Japan to victory over the United States in the Beijing 2008 gold medal game.
 Thirteen years later, she’s as determined as ever to chase another gold medal on home soil.
 She’ll be 39 when the Games begin in July, and with softball not included in the Paris 2024 Olympic program, Ueno knows this is almost certain to be her last chance to make more Olympic history with her national team.

 The Tokyo Olympics were an afterthought to Rikako Ikee in 2019.
 The Japanese swimmer, then 19, was fighting a year-long battle against leukemia so painful that at times, she said, she felt death was inevitable.
 Luckily, Rikako’s treatment was successful and, thanks to the Olympic postponement due to COVID-19, she was able to resume training in time to qualify for the Games in her hometown of Tokyo.
 While Rikako did not qualify for an individual event, her participation on Japan’s 4x100m medley relay promises to be one of the emotional highlights of the Games.